 What’s an indie author got to do with a recalcitrant Ford Cortina?
 More than you might imagine!

-I suppose we all remember the firsts.
+I suppose we all remember firsts.
 The first job, the first car, the first kiss…

 I wasn’t an indie author in the summer 1974, but it was when I bought my first car.
 It was a ten-year-old Mk1 Ford Cortina, bottle green, the Deluxe version, and 1500cc.
-I almost stacked it that first day while driving home, sticking to the hot vinyl seats, and fiddling with the radio.
+That first day of ownership, while driving home sticking to the hot vinyl seats, and fiddling with the radio, I almost stacked it .

 I thought about that car a few days ago, whilst walking through the deserted forest between home and the small village of Lutz.
 It was the second time in two days that the recalcitrant green Ford had pushed forward into my consciousness.
 As I walked, I pondered why…